 One year since UK law changed to enable medical cannabis to be prescribed, researchers are exploring the drug’s potential for treating post-traumatic stress disorder, schizophrenia and attention deficit hyperactivity disorder.

 In November 2018, it became legal for specialist doctors in the UK to prescribe medical cannabis.
 The move followed several high-profile cases of young children with severe epilepsy whose parents were desperate to obtain the drug, but unable to do so legally.

 However, only a handful of patients have received cannabis prescriptions in the past year.
-In draft guidance, published in August 2019, the National Institute for Health and Care Excellence (NICE) said that more research is needed before it can recommend medical cannabis as current evidence is “limited and of low quality”, and clinical trials have shown a high level of adverse events.
+In draft guidance, published in August 2019, the National Institute for Health and Care Excellence (NICE) said that more research is needed as current evidence is “limited and of low quality”, and clinical trials have shown a high level of adverse events.

 Currently, the strongest evidence for use of medical cannabis is for treatment of intractable seizures in two severe forms of childhood epilepsy, Dravet and Lennox-Gastaut syndromes; chemotherapy-induced nausea and vomiting; controlling spasticity in multiple sclerosis; and for managing chronic pain.

 It is estimated that 1 million people in the UK currently self-medicate with cannabis for a variety of conditions